SolarWall® Solar Drying Adds to both Yield & Bottom Line

 poultry and livestock ventilation it is also ideally suited for other agricultural applications, such as crop and process drying.

 Many of the world’s most important crops need to be dried to remove moisture as part of the production process.
 Removing the moisture from crops such a coffee beans, tea leaves, cocoa, nuts, fruit, rice, spices, corn, etc. is an essential process that helps transform the raw goods into the final product.
 It is also extremely resource intensive when using mechanical drying methods that rely on wood, propane or oil.
-In more traditional drying operations, it is common for produce to be passively air-dried in the sun, which takes significantly longer than mechanical drying and can lead to a higher rate of spoilage and uneven moisture levels.
+In more traditional drying operations, it is common for produce to be passively air-dried in the sun, which takes significantly longer than mechanical drying and can lead to a higher rate of spoilage, mycotoxins and uneven moisture levels.

 Agricultural and agri-food operators consume tremendous quantities of energy which represent a sizable proportion of their total input costs.
 Rising energy prices has been putting downward pressure on agricultural incomes in countries around the world, which is why solar energy represents a tremendous opportunity for the agricultural sector.